encryptogroup/MultiCent/README.md

 Hence, it is not required to provide actual graph instances as input, any graph with the same parameters will lead to the same performance.
 For the datasets in Table 2 of the paper, we simply generate a synthetic graph with the same dimensions.
 For undirected graphs, for each edge {v,w} we insert directed edges (v,w) and (w,v), doubling the number of edges.
+This is only for benchmarking purposes; our code of course also supports providing customized graphs as inputs, as can be seen, e.g., [here](benchmark/pi_3_test.cpp), starting at line 102, for a small graph instance example.

 ## Smaller Local Demo Benchmarks